aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/data/format-cells-using-getstyle-and-setstyle-methods/_index.md

 This approach can greatly improve the efficiency of your applications and save memory too.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Formatting-ApproachesToFormatData-UsingStyleObject-1.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Formatting-ApproachesToFormatData-UsingStyleObject-1.cs" >}}

 ### **Using Microsoft Excel 2007 Predefined Styles**

 If you need to apply different formatting styles for Microsoft Excel 2007, apply styles using the Aspose.Cells API.
 An example is given below to demonstrate this approach to apply a predefined style on a cell.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Formatting-ApproachesToFormatData-UsingExcelPredefinedStyles-1.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Formatting-ApproachesToFormatData-UsingExcelPredefinedStyles-1.cs" >}}

 ### **Applying Gradient Fill Effects**

 To apply your desired Gradient Fill Effects to the cell, use the [**Style**](https://apireference.aspose.com/cells/net/aspose.cells/style) object's [**SetTwoColorGradient**](https://apireference.aspose.com/cells/net/aspose.cells/style/methods/settwocolorgradient) method accordingly.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Formatting-ApproachesToFormatData-ApplyingGradientFillEffects-1.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Formatting-ApproachesToFormatData-ApplyingGradientFillEffects-1.cs" >}}